openhie/instant-v2/documentation/package/adding-your-package.md

 # Adding your package

-Packages can be added in tow different ways.
+Packages can be added in two different ways.
 These are described below.

 ## Using a custom package config